Other Related Articles

 If you meet to the above requirements, you may apply for the driving test.
 When you are ready to take the driving test, you can make an appointment by calling your local DMV.
 Please bring the following to your driving test:

 Upon the completion of the test, you will be required to pay the license fee and the DMV will issue you with a full drivers license.
-The license fee is $2.25.

 The following restrictions will apply to your license: